-Aeration is the mechanical removal of soil cores from the lawn.
-These one to two-inch cores are left on top of the lawn and as the cores break down, microbes feed on and break down thatch.
+Aeration is the mechanical removal of soil cores from a lawn.
+These one to two-inch cores are left on top of the lawn.
+Then the cores break down as microbes feed on them and break down the thatch on the bottoms.
 Thatch is the spongy and often impervious layer of decaying material between the crown of the grass plants and the soil.

 Why is aeration needed?